Highlights

 Detailed Itinerary

-Day 2: Sightseeing in Nairobi
+Day 1: Arrive in Nairobi

-One of the best ways to spend your first day in Kenya is to see wild animals in their natural habitat.
-The Nairobi National Park is just 5.5 miles (9 km) from the city center, so it's easy to get their early in the day, when the animals are most active.
-Go on an early-morning game drive to see rhinos, lions, giraffes, buffalos, gazelles, zebras, and more.
+One of the best ways to spend your first full day in Kenya is to see wild animals in their natural habitat.
+Nairobi National Park is just a few miles away from the city center, so it's easy to get there early in the day when the animals are most active.
+Go on an early-morning drive to see rhinos, lions, giraffes, buffaloes, gazelles, zebras, and more.
+Later, visit the African Heritage House, which houses an invaluable collection of African art and cultural artifacts.

 Day 3: Explore the Museums of Nairobi